Quick tutorial

 1. Install the WikiPathways app.

-1. In the search text field at the top of the Network Panel, select Wikipathways from the pull down menu, then enter a term like *p53* or *apoptosis*.
-Press return.
+1. In the Network Panel's Search Bar, enter a term like *p53* or *apoptosis*.

 1. Double-click on a pathway listed below to open the pathway.